Towards Pervasive Distributed Agentic Generative AI -- A State of The Art: Pervasive Computing: an Overview

-Sometimes referred to as an IoT network, performs computations closer to the edge of the network, where the data is generated.
-As defined by the National Institute of Standards and Technology (\textit{NIST}), edge computing '\textit{is the network layer including the end-devices and their users, to provide, for example, local computing capability on a sensor, metering or some other devices that are network-accessible}'~\cite{iorga2017nist}.
-Decentralizing intelligence, processing power, and communication resources to the network edge, this paradigm leverages a heterogeneous range of devices (including PCs, smartphones, smart devices, and automation controllers) situated in close proximity to the data-generating entity, thereby enhancing responsiveness and efficiency~\cite{yalli2024internet}.
-Furthermore, processing sensitive data locally on edge devices enhances user privacy and data ownership by minimizing the need for data transfer to the cloud.
-This localised processing is particularly advantageous for applications dealing with personal or proprietary information, such as virtual assistants and autonomous vehicles.
-Mobile Edge Computing (MEC) deploys services and computational capabilities at the edge of cellular networks, in close proximity to subscribers.
+A specific implementation of the Edge Layer is Mobile Edge Computing (MEC), which deploys services and computational capabilities at the edge of cellular networks, close to subscribers.
 This strategic placement enables a service environment characterised by ultra-low latency, high bandwidth, and direct access to real-time network information~\cite{li2016mobile}.
-For instance in~\cite{sun2016edgeiot}, the researchers handle data streams at the mobile edge to overcome the scalability problem of traditional IoT architectures, reducing traffic load in the core network and end-to-end delay for IoT services.
-The implementation and management of edge computing environments are associated with several challenges, notably resource and energy limitations.
-Individual edge devices inherently possess constrained computational power, memory capacity, and energy resources compared to centralised cloud servers, necessitating careful consideration on efficiency.
+For instance, in~\cite{sun2016edgeiot}, researchers handle data streams at the mobile edge to overcome the scalability limits of traditional IoT architectures, reducing traffic load in the core network.

+However, implementing and managing this heterogeneous edge environment presents several challenges: \begin{itemize} \item \textbf{Device and Network Management:} Due to its decentralised and heterogeneous nature, managing randomly distributed network resources and high-risk device breakdowns complicates connectivity and application deployment.

+\item \textbf{Computational Challenges:} The hierarchical structure of edge systems makes optimal task allocation across IoT devices, intermediate nodes, and the cloud challenging.
+Ensuring computational correctness in such distributed environments is complex, further compounded by the need to choose suitable protocols for heterogeneous sensors and devices.